An EPIC ~2 Week Romania Road Trip Itinerary: The Best Of Romania

 Featured above is our Romania road trip itinerary.
 As you can see, it starts in Cluj-Napoca and ends in Bucharest or vice-versa.

-Most of your road trip will be in the Transylvania region, which is definitely the most culturally-enriching and exciting part of Romania!
+Most of your road trip will be in the Transylvania region, which is definitely the most cultural part of Romania!
 Get ready for dramatic castles, fortified towns, vampire tales, and more!
+The other part will be in the old Wallachia region, still a really cool region in my opinion!

 As the second-most populous city in Romania, Cluj is famous for its prestigious universities, amazing student nightlife, exciting music festivals, and many historic buildings.